Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Conventional Si/SiGe heterostructures

 Here we use the 2D minimal tight-binding model to explore the interplay between interface steps and interface widths on the valley splitting.
 We choose a smooth quantum well confinement potential defined in terms of sigmoid functions, as

 where we adopt the convention that $z=0$ at the top surface of the sample, and $z>0$ inside the sample, including in the quantum well.
 Here, $z_t$ and $z_b$ are the positions of the top and bottom interfaces of the quantum well, with $z_b-z_t=W$, and the interface width is given by $\lambda_\text{int}=4\tau$.
 In cases with narrow interfaces, we choose $z_t$ and $z_b$ to lie halfway between atom sites.
-Steps are further included by inserting Eq.~(\ref{eq:sigmoid}) into Eq.~(\ref{SiConcStep}), with $\bar X_l(x,y)=\bar X(x,y,z_l)$.
+Steps may be included by inserting Eq.~(\ref{eq:sigmoid}) into Eq.~(\ref{SiConcStep}), with $\bar X_l(x,y)=\bar X(x,y,z_l)$.
 Some typical narrow and wide-interface geometries are illustrated schematically in Figs.~\ref{fig:wideInt}(a) and \ref{fig:wideInt}(b).
 The quantum dots are confined laterally using Eq.~(\ref{eq:Uiso}).
-In this section, we choose the orbital excitation energy to be $\hbar\omega_\text{orb}=2$~meV.
+Here and throughout this section, we choose the orbital excitation energy to be $\hbar\omega_\text{orb}=2$~meV.
 To reduce the 3D cell geometry to 2D, we assume the step is oriented along $\hat y$.
-We then consider a separable wavefunction, with $\psi_y(y)$ being the ground state of a harmonic oscillator along $\hat y$, with confinement potential defined by $\hbar\omega_\text{orb}=2$~meV.
+As described in Sec.~\ref{sec:qwPotential}, we are then able consider a separable wavefunction, with $\psi_y(y)$ being the ground state of a harmonic oscillator along $\hat y$, also adopting a confinement potential with $\hbar\omega_\text{orb}=2$~meV.
 We finally take a weighted average of the Si concentration fluctuations along $\hat y$ for each element of the 2D cell, oriented in the $x$-$z$ plane.
-For further details of the cell model, see Sec.~\ref{sec:qwPotential}.
 Note that the wavefunction $\psi_y(y)$ is used only in the averaging procedure; the remainder of the 2D simulation is performed using the tight-binding model.